How Plastic Affects Animals and Harms Them

 Since the advent of plastic in the early 20th century, its production has surged tremendously, leading to a staggering accumulation of waste.
 By 2019, the world had produced around 460 million metric tons of plastic, contributing to approximately 7 billion metric tons of waste over time; tragically, a large portion of this waste ends up in our oceans, severely impacting marine life.

-The Devastating Effects of Plastic on Marine Animals
+The Devastating Effects of Plastic on Marine

 The ingestion of plastic by animals can lead to severe physical harm, as plastic debris can block digestive tracts and pierce internal organs, leading to starvation as animals mistakenly feel full after consuming plastic; this reduction in stomach storage volume makes it increasingly difficult for animals to consume enough food.

-The Widespread Issue of Microplastics in Marine Life
+The Widespread Issue of in Marine Life

 Additionally, the breakdown of plastic into microplastics – particles smaller than five millimeters – poses another significant threat.
-Microplastics are a massive issue, having been found in a vast array of species, affecting 86% of sea turtle species, 44% of seabird species, and 43% of marine mammal species.
+Microplastics are a massive issue, having been found in a vast array of species, affecting 86% of species, 44% of seabird species, and 43% of marine mammal species.
 These deadly particles can cause liver and cell damage, as well as disrupt reproductive systems in some species, like oysters, potentially threatening their population growth; it’s estimated that by 2050, 99% of marine species could consume microplastics if current trends continue.

 Impact of Plastic Pollution on Land Animals

-The impact of plastic pollution extends beyond marine environments; wildlife, including elephants, hyenas, zebras, tigers, camels, and cattle, have been reported to suffer and often die from ingesting plastic waste.
+The impact of plastic pollution extends beyond marine environments; wildlife, including elephants, hyenas, zebras, , camels, and cattle, have been reported to suffer and often die from ingesting plastic waste.
 For example, a wild elephant in India tragically died from plastic ingestion, highlighting the widespread reach of this issue.

 Habitat Destruction